rethabilemof/se-assignment-1-setting-up-your-developer-environment-rethabilemof/README.md

 ## Additional Tools
 - **MySQL Workbench:** Installed via: https://dev.mysql.com/downloads/workbench/
 ## Chalanges faced during the setup and strategies employed to overcome them:
-   **Configuration Errors:** Incorrect setttings or configurations can prevent your applications from running propeerly.
+   **Configuration Errors:** Incorrect setttings or configurations can prevent your applications from running properly.
 So to avoid that you need to double-check configuration files and environment variables for accurancy.
-Use version control to track chnages and revert if nrcessary.
+Use version control to track chnages and revert if necessary.